Engineering (by Research) MSc

 Flexibility is the key to this programme.
-It begins with an induction that leads to a learning contract with a research supervisor and often an industry contact; this sets the direction of your research project work and identifies your research training needs.
-You then select from the research training programmes offered by the Faculty's Graduate School to make sure that your skills are developed to meet your needs.
-Regular supervision and access to seminar groups, together with interim research reports, ensure good progress towards a final project dissertation.
+It begins with an induction where you are allocated a supervisor and often an industry contact; this sets the direction of your research and identifies training needs.
+The Graduate School’s research training programme offers a range of sessions to meet those needs.
+Regular supervision and access to seminar groups, together with interim research reports, ensures good progress towards a final dissertation.

-The department has an annual MSc by Research scholarship scheme generously supported by the Sir John Fisher Foundation.
-This scholarship is open to students interested in nuclear or maritime engineering research.
+There is an MSc by Research scholarship scheme supported by the Sir John Fisher Foundation and is open to students interested in nuclear or maritime engineering research.

 - Aerospace Safety Engineering : PgCert